-Admin Mode show debugging Display the debugging state. show flash Display the files and the sizes saved in the flash. show history Display the recent user input history command.
-Show the recent command history of all user Use clear history all-users command to clear show history all-users [detail] the command history of all users saved by the system, the max history number can be set by history all-users max-length command. show memory Display content in specified memory area. show running config Display the switch parameter configuration show running-config validating at current operation state.
-Display the switch parameter configuration show startup-config written in the Flash Memory at current operation Show Startup-coming state, which is normally the configuration file applied in next time the switch starts up. show switchport interface [ethernet Display the VLAN port mode and the belonging FNAME] VLAN number of the switch as well as the Trunk port information. show tcp Display the TCP connection status established show tcp ipv6 currently on the switch. show udp Display the UDP connection status established show udp ipv6 currently on the switch.
-Display the information of the Telnet client which currently establishes a Telnet connection with show telnet login the switch.
+apiers.
+Admin Mode show debugging Display the debugging state. show flash Display the files and the sizes saved in the flash. show history Display the recent user input history command. show memory Display content in specified memory area. show running-config Display the switch parameter configuration validating at current operation state. show startup-config Display the switch parameter configuration written in the Flash Memory at current operation state, which is normally the configuration file applied in next time the switch starts up. show switchport interface [ethernet Display the VLAN port mode and the belonging show tcp Display the TCP connection status established currently on the switch. show udp Display the UDP connection status established currently on the switch.

-show tech-support Display the operation information and the state of each task running on the switch.
+show telnet login Display the information of the Telnet client which currently establishes a Telnet connection with the switch. show tech-support Display the operation information and the state of each task running on the switch.
 It is used by the technicians to diagnose whether the switch operates properly. show version Display the version of the switch. show temperature Show CPU temperature of the switch.

-76.6 Debug
+66.6 Debug